-I found a recipe for eggnog written in my father’s handwriting in a cookbook of my mother’s.
-I don’t remember my father ever making eggnog, but since it’s the right season for eggnog, I decided to give it a go.
+I found a recipe for eggnog written in my father's handwriting in a family cookbook.
+I don't remember my father ever making eggnog, but I decided to give it a go.

-I used 1 percent milk in this recipe, so my turned out thin, but even thin, this is delicious.
-It’s sweet with the perfect amount of alcohol.
-You can use anything from skim milk to heavy cream for eggnog, and I’m sure that adding at least part heavy cream would make this even better, but I chose to stick with the 1 percent.
-I’m going to have to be careful.
+I used 1 percent milk in this recipe, so my first attempt turned out thin — but even thin, this is delicious.
+It's sweet, with the perfect amount of alcohol.
+You can use anything from skim milk to heavy cream for eggnog, and I'm sure that adding at least part heavy cream would make this even better, but I chose to stick with the 1 percent.
+I'm going to have to be careful.
 This is easy to drink, and I could suck it down quickly without realizing.

 - 1 pint whiskey

 - ½ tsp nutmeg

 - In a large bowl or stand mixer, add the egg and sugar, beat

 - Add milk, beat and taste for sweetness